About the author

 and when he got a hankerin' for fishin'.
 Although Mary wasn't born with a natural bent for fishing,

 occasionally she accompanied Jack on his fishing expeditions.
+Here he is coaching her

 on the finer points of catching those wily creatures.
 This autumn outing was